PijushMandal-004/PijushMandal-004/README.md

-# 👋 Hi, I'm an Automation Engineer in the Making
+# 👋 Hi, I'm an Automation Workflow Developer

 I build **automation systems** using **Python,JavaScript,APIs, and workflow tools** to reduce manual work and solve real-world problems.